Sharing Calendars: What Can My Co-Parent See?

 Events, Trade Requests, and Journal Entries

 When a parent creates an event, journal entry, or Trade/Swap request, that entry can only be edited or removed by the original creator.
 Additionally, if events are ever updated or removed from the system, OFW will chronicle the history of the entry and send that information to the parents, ensuring that you will always have an accurate record of any changes or deletions.
 Not only will you be able to see the history of the event details, but you’ll also have specific date and time stamps for every update that has been made, giving you a clear log of activity for each calendar entry.

 OFW understands that last minute changes happen, events are canceled and plans change, which is why the creator of an event can make edits before an event has begun.
 However, once an event has started or has passed, the entry remains on the calendar and can be neither changed nor removed.
 However, a journal entry can be created to note details about any last minute changes regarding events.

 Both parents have the ability to create and edit the parenting and holiday schedules.
 Creating repeating parenting schedules within the OFW calendar is an easy process, developed with simplicity in mind.
 Parents can simply input their base schedule and have the calendar repeat it for as long as it’s needed.
 When scheduling holidays, parents also need not worry about incorporating singular changes into their otherwise consistent schedule.
 Instead, creating a holiday entry simply overrides the normal, repeating parenting schedule for the length of time denoted.

-A calendar made specifically with co-parenting challenges in mind will have very different capabilities than the typical scheduling app.
-The calendar on OurFamilyWizard will ensure the integrity of the information parents share with each other, greatly lessening conflict that may arise from confusion around scheduling.
+A calendar made specifically with co-parenting challenges in mind will have very different capabilities than the typical scheduling platform.
+The calendar on OurFamilyWizard will ensure the integrity of the information that parents share with each other, greatly lessening conflict that may arise from confusion around scheduling.
 Sign up for OurFamilyWizard today and see how our tools can begin to help your family immediately.